LukeGrahamLandry/llvm_of_jvm/devlog.md

 The GenericMapSig in javalib would be so convient but it doesnt have an optional get method?

+Seems like there's an awkwardness where a class method signeture doesn't include the this pointer for non-static methods.
+Current solution is carefully adding it everywhere I was converting a java method signeture to an llvm function signeture.
+Just treat an instance method as a static method taking `this` as the first argument for now.
+Soon instance methods will need to go in a vtable for dynamic dispatch but I want to start with OpInvokeSpecial.
+That's what's used to call the constructor, super constructor, etc, where you want to specify a specific level of the inheritance hiarchy to target.
+I don't even have fields yet so maybe just pretend an object is a heap allocated integer as a first step.

 Could have a compiler flag for release builds that treat `@NonNull` as an assertion and emit as a poison value?
 There's also https://llvm.org/docs/FaultMaps.html which looks interesting.